 The course also helps you to develop the professional skills and competencies you need as a medical physicist.
 You learn best practices to work productively on teams; communicate effectively with doctors, patients, and administrators; write scientific abstracts; give oral presentations; and hone leadership skills.
 We provide advice on how to strategically approach the American Board of Radiology Part I Exam.
 Our series also features networking events with program alumni, faculty, and staff to further your involvement with our medical physics community.

 The clinical practicum, typically completed during the summer after the first year of study, gives students a practical experience in various aspects of medical physics.
 Taking place in a clinical setting, the practicum is designed to give you a better understanding of the clinical responsibilities of medical physicists, including instrumentation methodology, calibration, treatment planning and quality assurance.
 Students may choose a practicum focusing on radiation therapy, diagnostic imaging, radiation safety or nuclear medicine.
-The program offers many choices of clinical practicum sites—large university health systems and smaller, private hospitals—at which qualified medical physicists supervise you while you spend a minimum of 220 clinical hours (20 hours per week for the 11-week summer term) gaining valuable clinical experience.
+The program offers many choices of clinical practicum sites—large university health systems and smaller, private hospitals—at which qualified medical physicists supervise you while you spend 2 - 3 days per week onsite gaining valuable clinical experience.

 You will complete a faculty-mentored, applied research project of your own design, culminating in a paper and presentation.
 The project challenges you to bring together your skills and understanding in the area of medical physics most fascinating to you.
 It defines your time in the MSMP program to future employers and often serves as a springboard to your residency or further graduate study.